-At first glance it certainly seems like the right thing to do, but on closer inspection there are several reasons why those supports are not the way to help Tennis Elbow heal, (in most cases) and why they can actually hurt you instead.
+And, at first glance, it certainly seems like the right thing to do, (in a knee-jerk-reaction kind of way) but on closer inspection there are several reasons why those supports are not the way to help Tennis Elbow heal, (in most cases) and why they can actually hurt you instead.

-Slideshow: Tennis Elbow Treatment - How Braces Can Slow Your Recovery
+- Slideshow On How Braces Can Slow Your Recovery

 First of all, Tennis Elbow, (along with most other forms of "Tendonitis") is usually not the kind of injury that benefits from being bound up with some kind of restrictive "support" for days or weeks.

-So, in case you’ve been wearing some kind of brace and have already noticed that it feels a little better – remember the key question to ask yourself:
+So, in case you’ve been wearing some kind of brace and have noticed that it feels a little better – make sure you ask yourself this question:

 Does that mean it’s actually healing?

-It’s a little deceptive because having less pain and feeling better is one of the ways we can tell that an injury is healing and getting better.
+It’s deceptive!...
+Because having less pain is one of the ways we can tell that an injury is healing and getting better.

-So, why then doesn’t bracing or supporting your muscles, tendons or your entire elbow help your Tennis Elbow heal?
+So, WHY then doesn’t bracing and supporting your muscles and tendons (or your entire elbow) help your Tennis Elbow heal?

-If you broke your arm, then you’d have to put in a cast while the bone heals – There’s no question about that!
+- If you broke your arm, then you’d have to put it in a rigid cast while the bone heals – No question about it!

-If you sprain your ankle badly then you’d have to wrap it for a while – No argument there.
+- Or if you sprained your ankle badly, then you’d have to wrap it for a while (at least for a few days) – No argument there either...

-But Tennis Elbow has almost nothing in common with a broken bone, and usually very little in common with a sprain.
+But Tennis Elbow has almost nothing in common with these kinds of injuries!

-Tennis Elbow is not a sprain or a strain (usually) – By that I mean there is usually no major tear (strain) in the muscle or tendon that needs to be protected from movement, in which case a brace or support probably would be needed at first.
+Tennis Elbow is certainly not a fracture and it's not a sprain or a strain (usually) – By that I mean there is usually no major tear (strain) in the muscle or tendon that needs to be protected from movement!

 But What About The Possibility of a Smaller Tear?